NallamaruAdithyavardhan/Python-repo/README.md

   - Scikit-learn

 #### Key Features
-- Data preprocessing and exploration
+- Data preprocessing and exploratory data analysis
-- Linear regression model training
+- Linear regression model training and evaluation
-- Model evaluation and visualization
-- Interactive visualizations showing the relationship between temperature and sales
+- Correlation analysis between social media usage and mental health
+- Visualizations showing the impact of social media on mental health
+- Model performance metrics and predictions

 #### Quick Start
 1. Open the notebook: [10_MLproject_By_Using_LinearRegression.ipynb](./10_MLproject_By_Using_LinearRegression.ipynb)